Genpact (NYSE:G) Releases FY 2021 Earnings Guidance

-A number of analysts have recently weighed in on the company.
-Needham & Company LLC upped their target price on Genpact from $54.00 to $61.00 and gave the company a buy rating in a research report on Friday, August 6th.
-Robert W. Baird reiterated a buy rating and set a $54.00 target price on shares of Genpact in a research report on Friday, April 23rd.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Genpact presently has an average rating of Buy and a consensus target price of $50.20.
+Genpact (NYSE:G) last issued its quarterly earnings results on Thursday, August 5th.
+The business services provider reported $0.56 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.46 by $0.10.
+Genpact had a net margin of 9.28% and a return on equity of 24.34%.
+The business had revenue of $988.13 million for the quarter, compared to analyst estimates of $965.21 million.
+On average, sell-side analysts anticipate that Genpact will post 2.07 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
-Shareholders of record on Friday, September 10th will be issued a $0.108 dividend.
-The ex-dividend date is Thursday, September 9th.
-This represents a $0.43 dividend on an annualized basis and a yield of 0.83%.
-Genpact’s payout ratio is presently 23.24%.
+G has been the topic of a number of recent analyst reports.
+Needham & Company LLC boosted their price target on shares of Genpact from $54.00 to $61.00 and gave the stock a buy rating in a research note on Friday, August 6th.
+JPMorgan Chase & Co. boosted their price objective on shares of Genpact from $55.00 to $61.00 and gave the stock an overweight rating in a report on Tuesday.
+Finally, Robert W. Baird reissued a buy rating and set a $54.00 price objective on shares of Genpact in a report on Friday, April 23rd.
+Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Genpact currently has a consensus rating of Buy and an average target price of $52.00.

-In other Genpact news, CEO N. V. Tyagarajan sold 70,000 shares of the business’s stock in a transaction on Tuesday, May 25th.
-The shares were sold at an average price of $44.57, for a total transaction of $3,119,900.00.
-Following the completion of the sale, the chief executive officer now owns 693,765 shares in the company, valued at approximately $30,921,106.05.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO N. V. Tyagarajan sold 73,625 shares of the business’s stock in a transaction on Tuesday, June 1st.
-The shares were sold at an average price of $45.75, for a total transaction of $3,368,343.75.
-Following the sale, the chief executive officer now owns 697,390 shares of the company’s stock, valued at approximately $31,905,592.50.
+In other Genpact news, CEO N. V. Tyagarajan sold 73,625 shares of the company’s stock in a transaction dated Tuesday, June 1st.
+The shares were sold at an average price of $45.75, for a total value of $3,368,343.75.
+Following the sale, the chief executive officer now owns 697,390 shares of the company’s stock, valued at $31,905,592.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Carol Lindstrom sold 2,000 shares of the company’s stock in a transaction dated Tuesday, August 10th.
+The shares were sold at an average price of $50.49, for a total transaction of $100,980.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 145,625 shares of company stock worth $6,589,224.
-2.39% of the stock is owned by corporate insiders.
+In the last three months, insiders have sold 145,625 shares of company stock worth $6,589,224.
+2.39% of the stock is owned by insiders.

 Genpact Limited provides business process outsourcing and information technology (IT) services North and Latin America, India, rest of Asia, and Europe.
 It operates in three segments: Banking, Capital Markets and Insurance; Consumer Goods, Retail, Life Sciences and Healthcare; and High Tech, Manufacturing and Services.